Demographics of London: Ethnicity

-For the overwhelming majority of London's history, the population of the city was ethnically homogenous with the population being of White British ethnic origin, with small amounts of minority groups clustered in most notably East London.
-From 1948 onwards and especially since 1971, the population has diversified in international terms at an increased rate.
-In 2011, it was reported for the first time that White British people had become a minority within the city, establishing it was a majority-minority city within the country.
-In 2005, a survey of London's ethnic and religious diversity claimed that there were more than 300 languages spoken and 50 non-indigenous communities with a population of more than 10,000 in London.
+For the overwhelming majority of London's history, the population of the city was ethnically homogenous with the population being of White British ethnic origin, with small clusters of minority groups such as Jewish people, most notably in areas of the East End.
+From 1948 onwards and especially since the 1990s, the population has diversified in international terms at an increased rate.

+In 2011, it was reported for the first time that White British people had become a minority within London, establishing that London was a majority-minority city within the UK.
+In 2005, a survey of London's ethnic and religious diversity claimed that there were more than 300 languages spoken, and 50 non-indigenous communities with a population of more than 10,000 in London.